solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     /// kick off the process of creating a governance proposal by:
     ///  1). taking a snapshot of the current state of the contract
     ///  2). starting prank as the caller
-    ///  3). starting a $recording of all calls created during the proposal
+    ///  3). starting a recording of all calls created during the proposal
     /// @param toPrank the address that will be used as the caller for the
     /// actions, e.g., multisig address, timelock address, etc. function _startBuild(address toPrank) private {